tuupola/k3s-homelab/kustomize/bases/traefik/README.md

 # Self-issued certificate

 To avoid constantly approving Traefik generated certs you can define a [default certificate](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-tlsstore) using a TLSStore.
-Kustomize does not handle TLSStores so you need to create the secret manually.

 ## Create a self-issued root CA certificate